 – Sara Branham Matthews

 Sara Branham was born in Oxford, Georgia, just outside Covington, in 1888.
 She was the child of a family ahead of its time in its belief in higher education for women.
 Her mother and grandmother were both graduates of Wesleyan College.
-Both of her grandfathers had taught at Wesleyan and spent most of their lives teaching at Emory at Oxford.
+Both of her grandfathers had taught at Wesleyan and spent most of their lives teaching at Emory College.

 Young Sara Branham graduated from Wesleyan in 1907, but there was very little for her to do with a college diploma in those days except to go into public school teaching.
 For the next ten years, she taught science at girls’ schools in Sparta, Decatur, and Atlanta.
 She developed a consuming interest in medical research, but she had the wisdom to realize how little she was prepared to make this her career.